 The Dorset Martyrs statue was erected in 1986.
 West Dorset Hospital was built in 1987.
 Dorset bypass was built in 1988.
 The present Keep Military Museum opened in 1994.

 Today Dorchester is flourishing.
 A skate park opened in Dorchester in 2009.
-At the moment a new sports centre opened in Dorchester in 2012.
+A new sports centre opened in Dorchester in 2012.
 Today the population of Dorchester is 19,000.